 - Specifically detects Legionella pneumophila, the primary cause of Legionnaires’ disease.1

 - Any brown colour and/or turbidity indicates a positive and minimises subjective result interpretation.

-The Legiolert test detects Legionella pneumophila in water samples.
+The Legiolert Test detects Legionella pneumophila in water samples.
 This test is based on a bacterial enzyme detection technology that signals the presence of Legionella pneumophila through utilisation of a substrate present in the Legiolert reagent.
-Legionella pneumophila cells grow rapidly and reproduce using the rich supply of amino acids, vitamins, and other nutrients present in the Legiolert reagent.
-Actively growing strains of Legionella pneumophila use the added substrate to produce a brown colour indicator.
-The Legiolert test detects Legionella pneumophila at 1 organism in 100 mL within 7 days.
+L.pneumophila cells grow rapidly and reproduce using the rich supply of amino acids, vitamins, and other nutrients present in the Legiolert reagent.
+Actively growing strains of L. pneumophila use the added substrate to produce a brown colour indicator.
+The Legiolert Test detects L. pneumophila at 1 organism in 100 mL within 7 days.

 How to use

 Measure hardness of potable water sample and add corresponding Legiolert supplement.

 Add reagent to water sample and shake to dissolve.

 Pour sample into Quanti-Tray/Legiolert.